 In law school, Danielle was a law clerk for two law firms in the greater Washington, DC area as well as for Bread for the City, an agency serving poor communities in Washington.
 Danielle also served as a Notes Editor of the Public Contract Law Journal, where her Note was published in the winter of 2018.

-- George Washington School of Law (JD)
+- George Washington School of Law (JD, with honors)

 - Furman University (BA)

 - JD Supra 2021 Readers’ Choice Awards – Employer Liability Issues

 March 12, 2021 | Webinar | By Michael Arnold, David Barmak, Jessica Catlow, Micha Mitch Danzig, Geri Haight, Andrew Matzkin, David Lagasse, O'Kelly E. McWilliams, III, Jennifer Rubin, Tyrone Thomas, Alexander Hecht, Danielle Bereznay, Jennifer Budoff, Delaney Busch, Corbin Carter, Emma Follansbee, Natalie C. Groot, Paul Huston, Brie Kluytenaar, Brendan Lowd, Audrey Nguyen, Nicole Rivers, Richard Block

 February 5, 2021 | Blog | By Danielle Bereznay, Michael Arnold

 January 8, 2021 | Blog | By David Barmak, Danielle Bereznay

 November 2, 2020 | Blog | By Danielle Bereznay

 September 25, 2020 | Blog | By Brie Kluytenaar, Danielle Bereznay